Knowledge Centre

 - The standing orders provide that any member may bring forward a proposition to the States Assembly and that it has to be considered.

-The combination of all of these factors means that unlike in most political systems the government is in a relatively weak position in relation to the parliament.
+The combination of all of these factors means that, unlike Westminster the government is in a relatively weak position in relation to the parliament.
 Not only does it not have a majority, but its members are not bound by collective responsibility and indeed can legitimately point out that they were elected as independents and should act as such.
-Also, the system gives individual members the ability both to pursue their own issues and to make life difficult for the government, in particular because a significant amount of time is allowed for oral questions and debate.
+The system also gives individual members the ability to pursue their own issues and to make life difficult for the government, in particular because a significant amount of time is allowed for oral questions and debate.
 Ministers cannot be certain that their policies will be approved by the Assembly and also have to face the possibility that the Assembly will agree laws and policies to which they are opposed.
-This can of course happen in other parliaments as it has done from time to time in the British parliament, but the point about the Jersey system is that it is built in.
+This can, of course happen, in other parliaments as it has done from time to time in the British parliament, but the point about the Jersey system is that these processes are built in.

 - Whether constables should remain as members of the Assembly.